- Home Page

 ANAB and ANSI offer a joint program to provide dual ANAB-ANSI Energy Star accreditation for their respective accreditation programs.
 Certification bodies can gain accreditation from both ANAB and ANSI through this joint program rather than applying to each organization separately.

 ANSI accredits certification bodies that seek recognition from EPA to certify products under the Energy Star program.
-The ANSI program, which was launched in August 2012, assesses applicant certification bodies against the requirements in EPA' Conditions and Criteria for Recognition of Certification Bodies for the Energy Star Program, ISO/IEC Guide 65, and IAF Guidance on the application of ISO/IEC Guide 65 (IAF GD 5:2006).
+The ANSI program, which was launched in August 2012, assesses applicant certification bodies against the requirements in EPA's Conditions and Criteria for Recognition of Certification Bodies for the Energy Star Program and ISO/IEC 17065.
 For more information, visit ANSI.